GPCR Workshop 2015

 If you are interested, an abstract for the poster may be submitted to:

-While the first two workshops focused heavily on structure—based drug discovery, the 2015 workshop will be expanded to incorporate additional challenges and opportunities in GPCR drug discovery that have arisen from recent developments in the field.
-Key topics to be discussed include how GPCR allostery and biased signaling/regulation are impacting on drug discovery; recent developments in structural and computational biology and lessons to be learned from structural understanding of other key integral membrane proteins (transporters, ion channels); the utilization of new technologies that enable examination of single molecule events; and translation of novel basic science into clinical practice.
+The first two Workshops (2010, 2011) focused heavily on structure-based drug discovery.
+In the 2013 workshop we expanded the scope of the Workshop to incorporate emerging challenges and opportunities in GPCR drug discovery.
+Key topics to be incorporated into the 2015 Workshop to be discussed include how GPCR allostery and biased signaling are impacting drug discovery; recent developments in structural and computational biology of GPCRs; lessons to be learned from structural understanding of other key integral membrane proteins (transporters, ion channels); the utilization of new technologies that enable examination of single molecule events; and the translation of novel basic science into clinical practice.

 As in previous workshops, there will be an emphasis on how cutting edge basic science can feed into academic and industrial drug discovery, with contributions from both academic and industry representatives.
 A key goal of the workshop will be to facilitate communication between these two groups of scientists with the hope of fostering collaborations that will lead to more focused efforts to enable innovative approaches to drug discovery for GPCRs.

 The format for this workshop will differ from more conventional conferences where scientists typically present a combination of previously published work and recently completed unpublished work.
 We would like to establish a format where there will be a free flow of ideas centered around key problems facing GPCR drug discovery, and a discussion of what different investigators have tried, what has worked, and what has failed.
 Morning sessions will consist of presentations from invited speakers covering a range of topics.
-Evening interactive session will provide a forum for attendees to present and discuss their latest research.
+Afternoon and evening poster and interactive sessions will provide a forum for attendees to present and discuss their latest research.
 The conference will follow the principles of the Gordon Research Conferences, where the participants will hold data and ideas discussed at the workshop in confidence.

 As in the past, the GPCR Workshop will include three Interactive Discussion Sessions.
 These sessions are meant to be a forum to present new data that may be controversial or difficult to interpret.
 They are also an opportunity to seek help with technical challenges.